Philip Hollobone: Political career

 Hollobone was rated as the Conservatives' most rebellious MP in 2010.
 He stated that his job is to "represent constituents in Westminster, it's not to represent Westminster in the constituency".

 He was re-elected at the 2010 general election, 2015 general election and 2017 general election.

 In March 2015, Hollobone was criticised by The Independent for being one of 4 MPs who voted against a Bill to increase the powers of the House of Lords to penalise peers who had broken the law and expel the worst offenders.
 This followed an expenses scandal relating to the former peer Lord Hanningfield.
 Hollobone argued the act could be used to discriminate against older male peers.

-In February 2018, following the announcement that Northamptonshire County Council had brought in a "section 114" notice, putting it in special measures following a crises in its finances, Hollobone was one of seven local MPs who released a statement arguing that the problems with the authority were by reason of mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative Government.
+In February 2018, following the announcement that Northamptonshire County Council had brought in a "section 114" notice, putting it in special measures following a crisis in its finances, Hollobone was one of seven local MPs who released a statement arguing that the problems with the authority were by reason of mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative Government.
 They further argued that government commissioners should take over the running of the council.

 In March 2018, he joined three other Conservative backbench MPs in "talking out" a bill by Green Party MP Caroline Lucas, which aimed to reverse private sector involvement in the NHS.
 By filibustering for three-and-a-half hours, Lucas was left with just 17 minutes to present her bill, which was subsequently shelved without a vote.

 In Parliament he served on the Panel of Chairs, for which he received an annual payment of £16,422 (in addition to his MP's salary of £82,932.04).
 He has previously been a member of the Transport Committee and the Backbench Business Committee.

 At the 2024 general election, Hollobone lost his seat to Labour Party candidate Rosie Wrighting after 19 years.